 To discuss an Early Help referral in principle, please call 01452 427362.

-Community Social Workers are qualified social workers that directly support practitioners in the community (statutory, non-statutory, and voluntary agencies) working with children and families.
+The Community Social Work Team are qualified social workers whose role is to directly support practitioners in the community (including those from statutory, non-statutory, and voluntary agencies) working with children and families.

 Two Employment Advisors are seconded from the Department of Work and Pensions to support adults in their journey into employment.